Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Skin diseases: scabies, fistulas, boils, abscesses, warts, calluses;

-fungal diseases;
+Fungal diseases;

-Diseases of the upper respiratory tract including tuberculosis, pneumonia, bronchitis;
+Diseases of the upper respiratory tract, including tuberculosis, pneumonia, bronchitis;

-infectious diseases;
+Infectious diseases;

 Lymphadenitis and lymphangitis;

-Heart disease.
+Heart diseases.

 Euphorbia Pallas application recipes

-Folk recipes include the usual dosage forms characteristic of herbal medicine:
+Folk recipes include the usual dosage forms, characteristic of herbal medicine:

 Alcohol tincture;